Last updated on November 19, 2025

 Honden of Seeing Winds

 What really makes this tick in Limited is that it’s often going to be good enough by itself.
-One-sided Howling Mine effects are very powerful, and five mana isn’t that bad of a rate to get it at.
+One-sided Howling Mine effects are very powerful, and 5 mana isn’t that bad of a rate to get it at.
 If you’re drafting a format where the Hondens are available, Seeing Winds is the one that really pays you off.

 Sanctum of Calm Waters